Mervin-amw/cloud/README.md

 # cloud
-this is my first repository on Github it is a project about cloud computing technology
+this is my first repository on Github, it is a project about cloud computing technology